payu-india/CMS-Chatbot/docs/Third-party verification/collect-payments-with-tpv-merchant-hosted-checkout/net-banking-integration-for-tpv.md

 ## Step 2: Post the parameters to PayU

 With the following additional parameters, make the transaction request with the customer’s bank account number to the PayU using the Collect Payment (**\_payment**) API.
-For more information, refer to <a href="ref:_payment_merchant_hosted" target="_blank"> Collect Payment API - Merchant Hosted Checkiout</a>..
+For more information, refer to[Collect Payment API - Merchant Hosted Checkout](ref:_payment_merchant_hosted) .\
 **Environment**

 |                            |                                                                         |